RINEARN/exevalator/csharp/README.md

 <a id="methods"></a>
 ## List of Methods/Specifications

-The list of methods of Exevalator class, and their specifications.
+Here is a list of methods for the Exevalator class, along with their specifications:

 - [Constructor](#methods-constructor)
 - [double Eval(string expression)](#methods-eval)